 Heat exchange machines have a large boiler that keeps water around 240°F, ideal for producing steam for the steam wand.
 Brewing water makes its way to the group head through a coiled tube inside this boiler.
 This fresh water is flash heated as it makes its way through and is up to temperature for coffee brewing by the time it reaches the group head.

-Apollo 11’s LEM Eagle broadcasts to the Johnson Space Center,
+Apollo 11’s LEM Eagle broadcasts to the Johnson Space Center on 20 of july:

 “If you’ll excuse me a minute, I’m going to have a cup of coffee.”